Put a small amount of seed mixes & other sprouting mixes you may have in the jar.

-Add to the sprouts cut fresh herb, chilli, lime/lemon rind grated, grated ginger, lemon grass, dandelion, pepitas as well as flowers & small foliage of safe plants
+You can also add to cut fresh herb, chilli, lime/lemon rind grated, aloe vera leaf, grated ginger, lemon grass, dandelion, pepitas or anything else your birds like enjoy for flavour, as well as flowers and small foliage of safe plants

 Fennel